APPLY NOW: DFG-funded CCRC Graduate Program GRK 2407 - Scholarships 2019

 For additional information, please contact our CCRC coordinator Dr. Monika Schlosser by e-mail (firstname.lastname@example.org).
 Please provide your CV and half a short statement explaining your motivation to apply for the scholarships in Cologne Cardiovascular Research Center (maximal 1 page).

-We encourage highly motivated students to apply latest by 1st of March, 2019
+We encourage highly motivated students to apply at any time.

 Details about the program

 - Scientific Projects

 - Core Facilities

 - CCRC and Framework of Graduate Programs at the UoC

 Arterial vascular disease has long been considered as a state of adverse structural remodeling within arteries upon accumulation of circulating and vessel wall-derived cells, matrix, and cholesterol – histological hallmarks of atherosclerosis.
 However, more subtle alterations of vascular homogeneity and in particular vascular stressors have emerged as critical pre-requisites and drivers for a large spectrum of diseases.
 The major aim of our collaborative research training group (RTG) is to identify common vascular stressors and overlapping or redundant cellular signaling responses across a broad range of vascular disease entities.
 Our RTG welcomes highly motivated PhD and MD students to actively pursue cutting-edge research on individual, yet coordinated research projects, that are directly related to answering pertaining key questions for specific diseases in this research field.
 This RTG, embedded into the Cologne Cardiovascular Research Center (CCRC) aims to educate the next generation of cardiovascular researchers and to foster better understanding of the translational needs in this important medical area.